wagtail/wagtail-live/README.md

 ## Community

-We have a `wagtail-live` channel in [Wagtail's Slack workspace](https://github.com/wagtail/wagtail/wiki/Slack) where happens discussions about the project.
+We have a `wagtail-live` channel in [Wagtail's Slack workspace](https://github.com/wagtail/wagtail/wiki/Slack) for discussions about the project.

 ## Contributing - Testing